huangxinwang/Coursera/Toptics-in-Data-Center-Networking-and-Cloud-Compuing/README.md

 ### Learning Status

-- Rate: indicates the closeness to my research, but no the quality of the lecture!
+- Rate: indicates the closeness to my research, but not the quality of the lecture!

 | Lectures| Topic| Status| Rate|
 |:-----|:-----|:-----|:-----|